 - Excluded Petroleum Class: Liquids which have flash-point is 93°C and above.

 Important Note: Liquid Petroleum Gas (LPG) does not fall under these classifications.
-They come under different category.
+They come under a different category.

 We must know the installation types of the tank farm, as based on these installation types, the designer needs to check the different tables in OISD-118 for storage tank arrangements and calculations.
 These are of two types:

-- Small Installations: Aggregate capacity of class-A and Class-B petroleum product storage tanks group is less than 5000 m3 or the diameter of the largest tank of the group is not exceeding 9 m.
+- Small Installations: Aggregate capacity of the class-A and Class-B petroleum product storage tanks group is less than 5000 m3 or the diameter of the largest tank of the group is not exceeding 9 m.

 - Large Installations: Aggregate capacity of class-A and Class-B petroleum product storage tanks group is greater than 5000 m3 or the diameter of the largest tank of the group exceeds 9 m.